SwEng-UCM/red-monopoly/README.md

 1. After naming your player, you’ll see 8 Soviet-themed avatars.
 2. Click an avatar to select.
-3. Confirm to return to the main menu.
+3. Click cancel to return to the main menu.

 **Screenshot**:
 ![Character Selection](docs/screenshots/CHARACTERSCREEN.png)